 These are our daughters and our sisters.

-When Jacobs’s sons say to their father—are we to treat our sister like a whore—they aren’t thinking about the calculus of deterrence.
+When Jacob’s sons say to their father—are we to treat our sister like a whore—they aren’t thinking about the calculus of deterrence.
 They’re not justifying their actions on utilitarian grounds.

 They’re talking about themselves, not their enemies.
 They’re talking about how they will see themselves if they do not respond forcefully.